mikblack/PATH302/PATH302-brcaData.md

 ![](PATH302-brcaData_files/figure-gfm/unnamed-chunk-59-1.png)<!-- -->

-**Challenge 8:** *Modify the above code to investigate the relationship between proliferation and tumour subtype.
+**Challenge 9:** *Modify the above code to investigate the relationship between proliferation and tumour subtype.
 What does the plot tell you?*

 Lastly, we can use the centroid to define groups of tumours with particular characteristics.
-Here we will split the tumours into two groups, one exhibiting “low” proliferation" (values below centroid median), and one exhibiting “high” proliferation" (values above centroid median).
+Here we will split the tumours into two groups, one exhibiting “low” proliferation” (values below centroid median), and one exhibiting “high” proliferation” (values above centroid median).

 ``` r